 Transportation is provided to and from Orion, Aurora, and Mt.
 Spurr Elementary Schools.
 The School Age Programs also offer summer camps and all-day camps on non-school days and over winter and spring break periods.

-School Age Program are offered at two locations on JBER:
+The School Age Program is offered at two locations on JBER:

 Building 31-600, Grady Avenue | (907) 384-1063

 Building 7163, 11th Street | (907) 552-5091

 JBER's Youth/Teen Centers offer students in grades 9 through 12 a safe and positive outlet for free time after school.
 Centers are filled with opportunities for activities and clubs, skateboarding, field trips, and sound-proof music center.

 There is also computer and Internet access, opportunities to earn funding for college, and space to relax with friends.
 Sports programs include baseball, flag football, basketball, cheerleading, indoor and outdoor soccer, girls' softball, gymnastics, dance, and Tae Kwon Do.
 Camp ins, dance clubs, arts and crafts, games, holiday events, and more.